 For more information on USB and digital microphones, check out the following My New Microphone articles:

-In order to properly connect to the charging port of a smartphone, the microphone’s signal must be converted to digital audio.
+To properly connect to a smartphone's charging port, the microphone's signal must be converted to digital audio.
 This is done via an ADC between the mic capsule and the charger port connector.

 Let's look at some microphone examples: